CarlosPuent/CarlosPuent/README.md

 **About Me**

 Hello!
-I'm Carlos Puente, a passionate Java developer with a strong foundation in designing and implementing robust systems.
+I'm Carlos Puente, a Java developer with a strong foundation in designing and implementing robust systems.
 I'm dedicated to crafting efficient code, solving complex problems, and continuously learning and growing within the ever-evolving tech landscape.
 Currently, I'm expanding my expertise in web development with Spring and Spring Boot, leveraging the power of dependency injection and the MVC architecture.
+I also have extensive experience in various architectural styles, including microservices, hexagonal architecture, and layered architecture, showcasing my proficiency as a backend developer in Java and Spring Boot.

 **Technical Expertise**